Booty is the common and correct spelling (especially for slang or informal use), while bootie usually refers to a soft baby shoe or footwear.

 Many English learners, writers, and even native speakers often search for “bootie or booty” because these two words look and sound similar, yet their meanings are completely different.

-This confusion is very common in emails, blogs, captions, product descriptions, and even professional writing.
 A small spelling mistake between bootie and booty can change the entire meaning of a sentence and sometimes make it embarrassing or inappropriate.

 People usually look up bootie or booty when they see both words used online and are unsure which one fits their sentence.
 One word is linked to fashion and footwear, while the